Investor Relations

 Following approval of the 221st shareholders meeting, Tokyo Gas has made a transition to a "Company with a Nominating Committee, etc." and has established three committees (Majority of members and a chairperson of each committee are outside directors): a Nominating Committee to determine director candidates and recommend corporate executive officer candidates; an Audit Committee to audit execution of duties by directors and corporate executive officers; and a Compensation Committee to determine remuneration for directors and corporate executive officers.

-The Board of Directors (Executives) determines management policies, supervises execution of duties by corporate executive officers, delegates decision-making concerning important matters for business execution to corporate executive officers, and asks them to report the status of the execution, when needed.
+The Board of Directors (Executives) determines management policies, supervises execution of duties by corporate executive officers, delegates decision-making concerning important matters for business execution to corporate executive officers, and receives reports on the status of the execution, when needed.

 Corporate executive officers are required to contribute to appropriate, prompt decision-making and to ensure efficient business operations by taking up in a committee (generally meeting weekly) that supports the corporate executive officers' reasonable decision-making matters to be submitted to the Board of Directors and other important managerial matters.